Astronomers are calling this stunning image "The Hand of God." Do you see it?

 This deep-space structure is about 17,000 light years away.
 Its unique appearance is the result of particle winds being blown around by the rapidly spinning "corpse" of a star that exploded.

 You can see that dead star as a bright white spot in the "palm" of the hand.
 As it spins, it sends out a particle wind that interacts with the material around it.
-That glowing interaction is what gets picked up by NASA's NuSTAR telescope
+That glowing interaction is what gets picked up by NASA's NuSTAR telescope and Chandra X-ray observatory.

 Is it actually shaped like a hand, or is this just a result of the way the telescopes "see" the X-rays emanating from it?
 NASA isn't sure, but the NuSTAR (short for: nuclear spectroscopic telescope array) space telescope is helping solve that mystery.